vishnu350/rs-mainspring-winder/README.md

 Watch mainspring winding for hobbyist has always been a problem, as most of us cannot afford the $1000 Bergeon set to wind their vintage unbranded mainsprings/barrels.
 In the worst case scenario, the appropriate size just isn't available.
 This forces most casual hobbyists to resort to handwinding, which will definitely kink or damage the mainspring.
 Worry not, as I have come to your rescue.

-This FreeCAD based mainspring winder is designed to be 3D printed, and will approximately cost $5/set by most 3D print service providers (use eBay to find someone near you).
+This mainspring winder is designed using FreeCAD to be 3D printed, and will approximately cost $5/set by most 3D print service providers (use eBay to find someone near you).
 The design is parameterized, allowing you to dynamically change the size/dimensions of the winder and the entire design will be recalculated accordingly.

 The RS mainspring winder is a pleasure to use when constructed correctly, and can wind in both clockwise and counter-clockwise directions.
 It will not kink or damage the mainspring due to the PLA material being softer than steel, but still tough enough to withstand the winding stress.
 Due to this, it may even be viable for professional watchmakers.